jhbarnum/Bamazon-1/README.md

     1. If you are new to MySQL, please set up [MySQL](http://dev.mysql.com/downloads/mysql/) and [MySQL Workbench](http://dev.mysql.com/downloads/workbench/) on your laptop and then open up to your localhost connection.
     2. Run `CREATE DATABASE Bamazon;` in mySQL Workbench.
     3. Be sure to select the correct database by running the `USE Bamazon;`

-<a name="customer"></a>
-- Below is a demo of the `BamazonCustomer.js` file...
-  - Running `node BamazonCustomer.js` will use MySQL to pull up all the products for sale.

 ### Technologies Used:
 ***